pedro-profile/pedro-profile/README.md

 <br>I am only interested in 100% Fully Remote Work.
 That I can do anywhere in the world I am located.

 With a passion for solving problems, and a relentless drive to excel in the tech industry.
 I take into consideration good software design, user experience, debugging, optimization and maintainability.
-I feel comfortable working with HTML, CSS, partial JavaScript both on the server and front-end, and basic PHP.
+I feel comfortable working with HTML, CSS, partial JavaScript both on the server and front-end.
+Plus basic PHP.
 I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in Web Development.
 My ultimate goal is to build reliable and maintainable Front-end applications, that are both functionally and aesthetically pleasing.

 I am currently in the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.